senzing-garage/docker-senzing-base/README.md

 #### Variation 3

-1. Run the docker container accessing an external database in a docker network.
+1. Run the docker container accessing an external MySQL database in a docker network.
 Example:

    Determine docker network.
 Example: